calmofthestorm/voice-of-armok/README.rst

 * Say "begin macro <m>" to record macro m, replacing any previous contents.
 * Say "end macro" to stop recording a macro.
 * Say "play macro <m>" To play macro n once.
-* Say "play macro <m>" To play macro m n times. n may be 1-100.
+* Say "play macro <m> <n> times" To play macro m n times. n may be 1-100.
 * Currently, macros are not saved between reloads of the module (turning off the mic).
 The macro system in this module is intended to be a quick and lightweight way to accomplish tasks that are repetitive, and so I do not foresee this being a major issue.
 For more elaborate/persistent macros, look at Autohotkey or DF's own macro system (or see the page on the DF wiki for other options).

 FAQ
 ===

-Q: OH GOD WHY????
+Q: OH ARMOK'S SWEET ADAMANTINE BEARD WHY????

 A: I've already written a number_ of grammars for Dragonfly, some quite complex (VIM), so it was a fairly quick process to crank out a grammar for DF.
 And I wanted to show Skyrim fans that they're not the only ones who can get mods for voice control!